umkoin/umkoin/CONTRIBUTING.md

 Some of them might no longer be applicable.
 So if you are interested, but unsure, you might want to leave a comment on the issue first.

+You may also participate in the [Bitcoin Core PR Review Club](https://bitcoincore.reviews/).

 ### Good First Issue Label

 The purpose of the `good first issue` label is to highlight which issues are